gkorpal/learning-Java_GUI/README.md

 </center>
 </p>

-One can also learn Object Oriented Programming with Java using NetBeans by following this MOOC by the University of Helsinki: https://java-programming.mooc.fi/
+**Better option:** Object Oriented Programming with Java using NetBeans MOOC by the University of Helsinki: https://java-programming.mooc.fi/